 There are so many places to watch the salmon run in BC!
 When in doubt, head for a local salmon hatchery.
 These facilities often feature riverside trails, viewpoints and observation areas.

 The following list features even more great places to watch the salmon run in BC.
-While it is not a definitive list of every salmon run in the province (that would be SO long!), it provides a good overview.
+While it is not a definitive list of every salmon run in the province, it provides a good overview.

 - Sproat Falls Fish Ladder, Port Alberni